 “I am sure whatever the Executive arm wants to present must be in line with the extant laws.
 It cannot strip the National Assembly of its powers.
 Even if you want to do that, it will be null and void.
 That fear should not be exercised.”

 Nigerians are afraid of abuse and misuse of powers.
 You cannot blame them, it happened in the recent past.
 Even the power of federal character, what use has Buhari made of it?
 Lopsidedness, of appointments in favour of the North.
-That is fearful.
+That is fearfull.

 That is their genuine fear.
 And they detest a cruel, crude repeat performance that is in the offing.